gussiepoole/Pokemon-Project-3/README.md

 ## <a id="project-header"></a>Project Outline

 This project is an interactive page about Pokemon.
 We pulled elements from an API  and built a SQLite database to house the data.
-We then used javascript to generate a wide variety of insulisations.
+We then used javascript to generate a wide variety of visulisations.
 Our interactive page houses a search bar, drop down menu, interactive maps and visualisations that change with the users interaction.

  ## :wrench: <a id="reports-header"></a>Tools used :wrench:
   * Jupyter Notebook
   * Javascript (d3, leaflet)
   * SQLite
-  * API
+  * Flask-powered API
   * HTML/CSS